lost-egg/lost-egg.github.io/charms/craft.md

 **Prerequisites** Craft 5, Essence 3, [Design Beyond Limit](#design-beyond-limit)
 **Cost** 10m, 1wp, 3xp; **Action** Dramatic ([10 - Essence] hours); **Duration** Instant
-**Requirement** You can work on an Artifact weapon, and it has active Evocations.
+**Requirement** You can work on an Artifact, and it has one or more active Evocations, and you haven't used this Charm with the same Artifact already in this story.

-You spend the action for this Charm reforging the weapon.
-Choose X Evocations from the weapon's possible Evocations, where X is the number of currently active Evocations.
-The weapon's previously active Evocations become inactive, and the chosen Evocations become active.
+You spend the action for this Charm reforging the Artifact.
+The Artifact's owner may deactivate any number of the Artifact's active Evocations to activate the same number in other Evocations, including custom Evocations.
+The owner must meet any prerequisites for the new Evocations, and can't deactivate an Evocation that's a prerequisite for any other active Evocation.

-If you're not the weapon's owner, the weapon's owner may pay the xp for the Cost.

-You can only use this Charm with a specific weapon once per story.

 ### Copper Spider Conception[^changed-action]